UKCloud/documentation/articles/cloud-storage/cs-faq.md

 UKCloud's Cross Domain Security Zone allows you to use a customer-designed and managed Walled Garden to enable communication between platforms.

-For more information, see the [*Cross Domain Security Zone Service Definition*](../cdsz/cdsz-sd.md).
+For more information, see the [Cross Domain Security Zone Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-230-cross-domain-security-zone-service-definition-13.0-1.pdf).

 ## Feedback